teaching-data-science/intro2ml/chapters/chapter04.md

   </h2>
   <p class="de526628">
-  <a class="_46224d00 _7e2d93b5" href="/chapter04-05-evaluation-measuresclassificationrocvisualization"> In this Section, we explain the ROC curve and how to calculate it.
+  <a class="_46224d00 _7e2d93b5" href="/chapter04-05-evaluation-measuresclassificationrocvisualization"> In this section, we explain the ROC curve and how to calculate it.
 Additionally, we will present AUC and partial AUC as global performance measures.</a>
   </p>
 </section>